GraniLuk/YouTubeToMarkdown/README.md

 - `language_code`: Source language code (e.g., 'en' for English, 'pl' for Polish)
 - `output_language`: Target language for the output

+Optional configuration:
+- `title_filters`: List of strings to filter videos by title (only process videos containing at least one of these strings)

 Example configuration:
 ```yaml
 IT: